handshake-org/hnsd/README.md

 hnsd exists as a 4-layer architecture:

-1. A Handshake SPV node which syncs headers and requests name proofs and data from peers over the HNS P2P network.
+1. An SPV node which syncs headers and requests name proofs and data from peers over the HNS P2P network.
-2. An authoritative root server which translates the handshake name data to DNS responses.
+2. An authoritative root server which translates the HNS name data to DNS responses.
 These responses appear as if they came from a root zone.
 3. A recursive name server pointed at the authoritative server, which serves `.` as a stub zone